Ownnyan/Ownnyan/README.md

-- 👋 Hi, I’m @Ownnyan or Shawn
+- 👋 Hi, I’m @Sholjr or Shawn
 - 👀 I’m interested in ...
 Photography, Programming, and survival games
 - 🌱 I’m currently learning ...
 HTML, CSS, and Javascript on 'The Odin Project'